jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   Diff is 748 characters long.
 Set self.maxDiff to None to see it

-`unittest.TestCase.maxDiff`_ is an attribute of the `unittest.TestCase`_ :ref:`class <classes>` that sets the maximum number of characters to show when comparing 2 objects in the terminal, when it is set to :ref:`None` it shows all the differences
+`unittest.TestCase.maxDiff`_ is an attribute of the `unittest.TestCase`_ :ref:`class <classes>` that sets the maximum number of characters to show when comparing 2 objects in the terminal, when it is set to :ref:`None` it shows the entire difference

 green: make it pass
 #################################################################################